Data Capture

 Choose the Right Methods

-• Manual Data Entry: While simple, manual data entry is prone to errors and time-consuming.
+• Manual Data Entry: While often simple, manual data entry is prone to errors and time-consuming.

 • Barcode Scanning: Efficient for capturing large volumes of data, especially in inventory and logistics.

-• Optical Character Recognition (OCR): Converts printed or handwritten text into digital format, reducing manual data entry.
+• Optical Character Recognition: Converts printed or handwritten text into a digital format, reducing manual data entry.

 • Mobile Data Capture: Utilizes mobile devices to capture data on the go, such as field service reports or sales orders.